Texas Mom Kaylene Bowen Admits To Faking Illness For Healthy Son, Putting Him Through 13 Unnecessary Surgeries

-Texas mom Kaylene Bowen has admitted to faking an illness for her healthy son and putting the boy through a total of 13 major surgeries — none of which he ever needed.
+A Texas woman named Kaylene Bowen has admitted to faking an illness for her healthy son and putting the boy through a total of 13 major surgeries — none of which he ever needed.
 She will now face the possibility of spending decades in prison.

-The 35-year-old has pleaded guilty this week to recklessly causing injury to the boy, who is now 10 years old.
-As the New York Post noted, Bowen admitted that she began taking son Christopher to unnecessary doctors appointments starting when he was just 11 days old, eventually taking the boy to more than 320 visits to hospitals and doctors offices.
+The 35-year-old pleaded guilty earlier this week to recklessly causing injury to the boy, who is now 10-years-old.
+As the New York Post noted, Bowen admitted that she began taking son Christopher to unnecessary doctors appointments starting when he was just 11-days-old, eventually taking the boy to more than 320 visits to hospitals and doctors offices.

 The Dallas mother then held a series of fundraisers for the boy claiming that he was suffering from cancer and a rare genetic disorder, the report noted, all while putting him through a series of rigorous medical procedures.